|The farmhouse as it appeared in 1879. The rutty, dirt road is 84th Street. from the collection of the New York Historical Society|

 Born in 1842, Thomas Brennan was just a toddler when the Poe family rented rooms in the house.
 Nevertheless he later recalled "watching Poe draw designs in the dust with his cane."
 The boy first attended Public School No. 9 for seven years, then was sent to St. Theresa College in Montreal.
 Having graduated at the age of 16, he returned to New York and took a job as night watchman at Bellevue Hospital in 1858.

-The wedding of Martha to General O'Beirne took place in the house on October 26, 1862.
-He had distinguished himself in the Civil War and was a journalist and author as well.
+The wedding of Martha to James Rowan O'Beirne took place in the house on October 26, 1862.
+The bridegroom would distinguish himself in the Civil War, be active in the pursuit of John Wilkes Booth following the Lincoln assassination, and be brevetted to the rank of brigadier general when he left military duty on January 30, 1866.
+He was a journalist and author as well.

 It appears that Patrick Brennan was incensed at the amount of taxes levied against his property in 1864.
 A meeting of the Board of Aldermen on November 6 noted he had complained of "illegal assessment" of "his property on the corner of Eighty-fourth-street and Broadway."
 The minutes of the Board's meeting two months later revealed the Comptroller had been directed to issue a refund to Brennan for $67.91 "being the amount illegally assessed."
 The refund would amount to just over $1,000 today.